-Associate Professor of Japanese (Queens College) and Linguistics (Graduate Center), Coordinator and Advisor for Japanese, Department Chair 2005-2010
+Associate Professor of Japanese (Queens College) and Linguistics (Graduate Center)

 PhD, Cornell University

-William McClure is responsible for the Japanese language program, and teaches language and culture at Queens, and semantics and Japanese linguistics at the Graduate Center; he is also expert on the uses of technology in teaching.
+William McClure was responsible for the Japanese language program, and taught language and culture at Queens, and semantics and Japanese linguistics at the Graduate Center; he is also expert on the uses of technology in teaching.
 He is a recipient of the College Teaching Award.

 I am a formal linguist working principally on the syntax/semantics interface, and most of my work is about Japanese.
 I have looked at such topics as the progressive and unaccusativity, and I am focusing now on the syntax and semantics of Japanese classifying expressions.
 In addition, I teach Japanese language and have more than a passing interest in language pedagogy, teacher training, and second language acquisition.